Washington FFA Leadership Events

 - Discover the value of setting goals

 - Identify strategies to recruit followers to execute a vision

 - Define persistence and identify the steps of the persistence cycle

 - Discover strategies used in evaluation of a vision

-Who: Up to 140 pre-registered Washington FFA members (per conference).
+Who: There will be 90 spots for the 212 conference (9th/10th grade members) and 90 spots for the 360 conference (11th/12th grade members).
 First come, first serve as space is limited.
+Pre-registration is required due to limited spots in each conference.
 Early Bird registration will close when all spots are filled or Dec.
-16 at 4pm, whichever occurs first.
+16 at 3pm, whichever occurs first.
 The 212 conference is for 9th & 10th grade students.
 The 360 conference is for 11th & 12th grade students.

 Registration: CLOSED.
-Registration for the 2017 conference will be available starting November 7.
+Registration for the 2019 conference will be available starting in November.
 The online registration information will be emailed to WA FFA advisors -- only advisors may submit a chapter registration.

-Cost: The conference fee will be between $120-150 per student.
-This includes lunch & dinner Saturday, breakfast Sunday, hotel room Saturday night, waterpark pass, and NFFA curriculum.
-A non-refundable deposit is due no later than January 10 to guarantee a student spot at the conference.
+Cost: The conference fee will be approximately $100/student.
+This includes lunch & dinner Saturday, breakfast Sunday, housing Saturday night, snacks, and curriculum.
+A $50 non-refundable deposit will be due no later than January 10.

-You will receive an invoice from Washington FFA once your registration is confirmed.
+Advisors will receive an invoice from Washington FFA once registration is confirmed.

 212 is for 9th & 10th graders.